Theorems About Triangles,

 It's one thing to notice the importance of these concepts and modes of reasoning.
 Finding a good characterisation and developing a good explanatory model are very different, more difficult, tasks.

 This document is also closely related to my 1962 DPhil Thesis attempting to explain and defend Immanuel Kant's claim (1781) that mathematical knowledge includes propositions that are necessarily true (i.e. it's impossible for them to be false) but are not provable using only definitions and logic -- i.e. they are not analytic: they are synthetic necessary truths.

-The thesis is available online in the form of scanned in PDF files, kindly provided by the university of Oxford library, recently enhanced by re-typed searchable (and less bulky) files:
+The thesis is available online in the form of scanned in PDF files, kindly provided by the university of Oxford library, enhanced in 2016 by re-typed searchable (and less bulky) files: